 To step into the universe of Valentino is to discover a world of divine elegance, sensual pleasure, true glamour – and even dreams-come-true…

-This is an enduring couture name whose clothes are loved (and worn) by stylish women the world over – from Jackie Kennedy to Jennifer Aniston, Nicole Kidman to Gwyneth Paltrow, Elizabeth Taylor to Cate Blanchett, Audrey Hepburn to Halle Berry and Lupita Nyong’o, now also the ‘face’ of Valentino Donna.
+This is a timeless couture name whose designs have been loved (and worn) by stylish women the world over – from Jackie Kennedy to Jennifer Aniston, Nicole Kidman to Gwyneth Paltrow, Elizabeth Taylor to Cate Blanchett, Audrey Hepburn to Halle Berry and Lupita Nyong’o, now also the ‘face’ of Valentino Donna.

 Decades after the label’s debut, Valentino’s catwalk shows continue to be received with universal acclaim – and movie stars are still the designer label’s stunning ambassadors.
 They turn to Valentino because nobody understands the ‘red carpet moment’ better, or makes photographer’s flashguns whirr that bit louder.

 And when it comes to fragrance…?
-The philosophy behind each creation has always been: ‘A woman must cause heads to turn when she enters a room…’ Thus the Valentino name has become known through the years for fragrances as glamorous as those frocks – but a fresh breeze has been blowing through the line, recently, with Valentino fragrances as show-stopping, as feminine and glamorous as the clothes themselves.
-Today, we have a ‘wardrobe’ of them to choose from – and each stunningly bottled.
+The philosophy behind each creation has always been: ‘A woman must cause heads to turn when she enters a room…’ Thus the Valentino name has become known through the years for fragrances as glamorous as those frocks – but a fresh breeze has been blowing through the line, recently, with Valentino fragrances as show-stopping and as chic as the clothes themselves.
+Today, women have a veritable ‘wardrobe’ of these to choose from – each stunningly bottled.
 And there’s a wardrobe for men, too, with Valentino Uomo, Uomo Intense and Uomo Noir Absolu.

-The Valentino Uomo and Valentino Donna fragrances have both made quite some splash since their launches, sharing one of the most striking designs for a flacon to be seen in recent years (right).
-We’re delighted to have showcased them both in our Perfume Society Discovery Boxes, too.
+The Valentino Uomo and Valentino Donna fragrances have both made quite some splash since their launches, sharing one of the most striking designs for a flacon to be seen in recent years (right – and above, held by Lupita Nyong’o).

-Valentino Uomo spectacularly swept the board at the French ‘Fifis’ (Fragrance Foundation Awards).
-Comments Candy Perfume Boy on the Escentual blog: ‘This is seriously good stuff that truly represents effortless Italian style and as an added bonus, it is presented in one of the most handsome perfume bottles this writer has ever seen.’
-And of Valentino Donna, he said: ‘Donna a is a gorgeous and feminine perfume.
-It has all of the beauty and classic stylings of a Valentino gown but it also has a ton of colour too… It dares be vibrant and vivacious, whilst showcasing old-school perfumery notes such as rose and iris in a contemporary way…’
+Valentino Uomo spectacularly swept the board at the French ‘FIFIs’ (Fragrance Foundation Awards).
+Commented Candy Perfume Boy on the Escentual blog: ‘This is seriously good stuff that truly represents effortless Italian style and as an added bonus, it is presented in one of the most handsome perfume bottles this writer has ever seen.’

 Glamour?
 There’s really nobody does it better.